-Each trap comes with two pheromone lures, enough to give protection for up to 12 weeks.
 The trap itself can be used for many years and replacement lures can be purchased for additional coverage.

 If caterpillars develop a number of controls can be used together with pheromone traps to attack each part of the life cycle.
 Our most effective treatment, Box Tree Caterpillar nematodes can be found here.

 By placing a species specific pheromone inside the trap, adult male moths are attracted to this scent and become trapped.
 This process reduces mating and egg laying leading to a reduction of future generations of caterpillars.

 Each trap covers an area of 180 square meters, so long as traps are placed more than 20 meters apart more than one can be used in a smaller area.

 No, this trap will only attract and kill the adult male moths.

 Each trap comes with two pheromone lures, each of which lasts up to 6 weeks giving an initial 12 week protection.
 Replacement lures can be purchased separately here.